Sekope Kepu

-Sekope Kepu (born 5 February 1986) is an Australian professional rugby union player.
-He is a prop and currently plays for Moana Pasifika in Super Rugby.
-He has previously played for Australian club New South Wales Waratahs, the French club Bordeaux, and London Irish.
-He also plays for Australia's Wallabies in international matches.
-Kepu made his international debut for Australia in 2008 and has been a regular in match-day squads ever since, now having played over 100 tests.
-Kepu is the most-capped prop to ever play for the Wallabies and is also one of the most-capped rugby players in history.
+Sekope Kepu (born 5 February 1986) is an Australian former professional rugby union player.
+He was a prop and last played for Moana Pasifika in the Super Rugby in 2024.
+He has previously played for Australian club New South Wales Waratahs, French club Bordeaux, and English side London Irish, as well as the Australia national team.
+Kepu made his international debut for Australia in 2008 and became a regular squad member, earning over 100 caps in his international career.

 Early life

-Kepu was born in Sydney, Australia, to Tongan parents, but his family relocated to Auckland while he was still a youngster.
+Kepu was born in Sydney, Australia, to Tongan parents, but his family relocated to Auckland, New Zealand while he was still a youngster.
 He began playing rugby with Tamaki Rugby Football Club Under 7s and attended school in the Auckland suburb Glen Innes.

 Kepu captained the Wesley College first XV from the number eight position in 2004 before switching to the front row with the New Zealand under-19s in 2005.
 He represented New Zealand at under 17, 19 and 21 levels.